yukino-app/site/sub-sites/wiki/content/yukimi/installation.md

 Pre-built binaries are released in the `dist-*` branches of the [repository](https://github.com/yukino-org/yukimi).
 Thus, you would require [git](https://git-scm.com/) to be installed.

+Before executing the below steps, open terminal in the folder where you want to install the application.

 ## Step 1: Cloning the repository

 Download the pre-built binaries by cloning the correct branch from the repository.